-Avoid Remote Texter Liability Harris Law
+How to Avoid Remote Texter Liability in Michigan

 In Michigan many already know the current legal stance on texting and driving , with specific laws in place to avoid such actions including one that states: